After Yannick Ngakoue trade, GM Rick Spielman says 1-5 Vikings still trying to compete

 On Thursday, Rick Spielman was scheduled to talk to Minnesota reporters for the first time about trading for Yannick Ngakoue on Aug.
 30.

-A half-hour before Thursday’s session started, the Vikings general manager traded him to the Baltimore Ravens.
+A half-hour before Thursday's session started, the Vikings general manager traded the defensive end to the Baltimore Ravens.

 Minutes after Spielman finished his half-hour news conference, word leaked that defensive end Danielle Hunter had opted to have season-ending surgery on the herniated disc in his neck that had kept him out since Aug.
 14.